grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 But it felt right.
 Shakes gave a tiny further squeeze on the main ballast blow so that the _Gnat_ would have good strong upward buoyancy against the bottom of the _Prospect_.
 He was pretty sure the two rings were mated, but the way to know for sure was the docking clamps.
 He flipped the exposed switch he and Owen had installed, and with a small blue electric spark it connected the circuit that ran up the heavy wires through the holes they had drilled and sealed into the sail to the mating clamps.
 He heard a third loud clang, and a green bulb next to the switch lit.
 If he had missed the mating collar, the clamps wouldn't have closed, so he was on.
 To be sure he disengaged the electric motor to let the prop spin freely.
 When he did so, he could feel the bow of the _Gnat_ bend downward a small amount in a way that slightly sickened him, but the speed indicator didn't change.
 The _Gnat_ was being dragged by the _Prospect_.

 He picked up the ship-to-ship.
-"Hemi, I think I'm on."
+"Hemi, I think I'm fuckin' on."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-"Ya, we can see the drag up here.
-We're going to trim our tanks to adjust for the _Gnat_ hanging on, and then shut down our engines to save our batteries.
-Give a bang on your hatch and let's try opening it up."
+"Yes.
+We can feel the drag up here.
+We are going to trim our tanks to adjust for the _Gnat_ hanging on, and then shut down our engines to save our batteries.
+I think you can give a bang on your hatch now, and see if Chips can open up the junction between us."

 [//]: # (### The hatch needs to be repaired)

-In the deepest part of the _Prospect_, a narrow hall between the forward and rear battery rooms that had heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the deck grating on either side of a well where they had pulled up the grating between them.
+In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms with heavy water-tight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well where they had pulled up the grating between them.
 Their feet dangled down into the well and Gregory tapped his toes lightly on the still-closed hatch while they waited for the signal from Shakes.

 Gregory seemed a little nervous.
 "Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
-Seems like if Shakes' welds fail completely when we open this hatch --- and worse case, maybe the _Gnat_ tears the fuck away or something --- we'll be flooding the whole fucking _Prospect_ from this hole we're opening in the bottom of the boat, eh?"
+Seems like if Shakes' welds fail completely when we open this hatch --- and worse case, say, the _Gnat_ tears the fuck away or something --- we'll be flooding the whole fucking _Prospect_ from this hole we're opening in the bottom of the boat, eh?"

 "I got my fucking bulkhead hatch closed and fuckin' sealed on this side.
 If it starts fuckin' flooding fast, we are going out your door and sealing it fuckin' behind us.
 There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes to save this fucking ship."